Preparing a development application Lodging a development application

 For periods greater than 48 hours development approval is required.
 The City will not typically support sea containers unless they are screened from the street and finished to a satisfactory standard to minimise visual impact to adjoining properties (cladding, etc.).
 Sea containers within residential zones are generally discouraged.

 Q. Can I install a second crossover to my property?

 A. Crossovers may not be installed without prior approval from the City.
 The City will typically permit a maximum of one crossover to a single house.
 Where a grouped dwelling adjoins a common property access way, the City will require all properties within the development to use the common access way for car access.
 A separate crossover to the front house will not be supported unless extenuating circumstances can be demonstrated.

 Q. Do I need approval to erect a cubby house?

-A. Cubby houses do not need development approval, but may need a building permit depending on their scale and nature.
+A. Cubby houses are exempted from requiring development approval, provided they meet certain criteria identified in the Planning and Development (Local Planning Schemes) regulations 2015, but may need a building permit depending on their scale and nature.
 The City recommends any such structures must be at the rear of the house and be no greater than 1.8m above ground level in order to maintain privacy and minimise visual impact to the streetscape and adjoining properties.
 If in any doubt please contact the City's Development Approvals on (08) 9272 0622.